Charles Alvin Beckwith

 Charles Alvin Beckwith (22 January 1929 – 13 June 1994) was a career United States Army Special Forces officer best remembered for creating Delta Force, the premier counterterrorism and asymmetric warfare unit of the United States Army, based on his experience serving with the British Special Air Service.
 He served in the Indonesia–Malaysia confrontation and the Vietnam War, and attained the rank of colonel before his retirement.

 Early life and education

 Beckwith was born in Atlanta, Georgia, on 22 January 1929, to Baptist parents Elza Dozier Beckwith (1894–1940) and Clara Eugenia Beckwith (1895–1973).
 He was an all-state football player for his high school team.
-He later enrolled in the University of Georgia, where he was a member of the Delta chapter of the Sigma Chi fraternity, and ROTC.
+He later enrolled at the University of Georgia, where he was a member of the Delta chapter of the Sigma Chi fraternity and ROTC.

 Beckwith lettered in football for the Bulldogs, and was approached by the Green Bay Packers for the 1950–51 NFL draft, but turned it down in favor of a military career.
 He was commissioned as a second lieutenant in the United States Army in 1952.